SouthernMethodistUniversity/geospatialdata/sections/choose.md

 * "But let’s first talk about DH tools, and the ways they “don’t work”.
 One thing I’ve learned, over my years of doing direct end-user support, is that — what it is that “doesn’t work” often depends on your perspective."

 -------
-Three sections for Tools:

-## What are the range of tools available
+## What are the types of tools available
-* Exposure to Range of Tools for DH
+* What is it you are trying to do, and does a tool exist for your particular need?
-* **Activity:** If we look at different website for a tool, what assumptions did the tools designers make about what users are trying to do?
+* **Activity:** If we look at a website for a particular tool, what assumptions did the tools' designers make about what users are trying to do?
 * [Choose from this list of tools from Duke](https://digitalhumanities.duke.edu/tools)
+* What does it do?
+* How does it do it?
+* What was it designed for?
+* How might it be limited?
+* How might we expand past those limitations?

 ## How to evaluate a tool
 * How do you asses what the tools does, and what the tool needs from you to work.